 Children are encouraged to read a range of books for their pleasure from our extensive, well stocked library.
 Reading experiences at Hook are planned to be extremely varied.
+A link to the 'must read books' can be found below.
 Children are taught to read as a class, in groups and as individuals.
 Their opportunities for individual reading and small group work are increased because so many parent volunteers are willing to give their time to do this.
 Children are also regularly engaged in reading electronic texts in the computer suite and in class on laptops.

 End of Key Stage SATs papers have changed for 2016.
 Please see the following link for up-to-date guidance on these papers and examples tests: